 A git tag typically represents a development milestone, a release candidate or some point of software stability achieved within the lifecycle of the development process.
-As such, it’s not unreasonable to think that at times, it would be necessary to perform a git tag clone rather that a clone from tip of a development branch.
+As such, it’s not unreasonable to think that at times it would be necessary to perform a git tag clone, rather than a clone from tip of a development branch.
 It’s not hard to do, either.
 Just perform the clone and specify the tag name with the branch option.

 The detached head

 As mentioned, there are times when it makes sense to perform a git clone tag operation.
 However, it does come with a catch.